*This article was last updated July 2017

-ValueError will be raised by a function when one of its parameters is of a value that is invalid – an example being divide (numerator, denominator) where 0 is passed in as the second param.
+The exception ValueError is by a function when one of its parameters is an invalid value.
+An example is divide (numerator, denominator) where 0 is passed in as the second param.
 As above you can see the offending variable in the error message in the Raygun dashboard, and its value in the local variables throughout the stack.

-Raygun allows you to extend this pattern by sending exceptions as well as raising them during the build process – you get notified by the exact tests that fail with their stack trace.
+Raygun allows you to extend this pattern by sending exceptions as well as raising them during the build process.
+You get notified by the exact tests that fail with their stack trace.
 In combination with the deployments feature (with GitHub integration for viewing the actual source code) visualizing regressions between builds is easy and allows you to pinpoint how committed code may have broken the build.

-If you’d like to begin integrating a world-class exception tracking solution into your Python code, you can start your 14 day free trial here, no credit card needed.
+If you’d like to integrate a world-class exception tracking solution into your Python code, start your 14-day free trial of Raygun.
 Got questions?
-Let us know in the comments below and we’ll get back to you pronto (we have great support from real humans).
-Until next time, keep frying those exceptions!
+Let us know in the comments below, and we’ll get back to you pronto.
+We have great support from real humans.